-As a personal data administrator, 3D4UUK has an obligation to inform you what to expect when processing your personal information provided when filling out forms of payment, sending a quote, creating an account or filling the contact form which are available on the website.
+As a personal data administrator, Easy3D has an obligation to inform you what to expect when processing your personal information provided when filling out contact forms which are available on the website.

 This page informs you of our policies regarding the collection, use, and disclosure of personal data when you use our Service and the choices you have associated with that data.